Jessietbl/makanplusweb/README.md

 With MAKAN+, we aspire to create a more sustainable, efficient, and inclusive food system in Malaysia—one that not only curbs waste but also enriches communities through education and innovative technology.

-Feel free to adjust any sections to better match your vision and progress.
-This version provides a clear, engaging summary that highlights the unique value and potential impact of your project for the Asia Impact Hackathon.

 View the app live at https://makanplus.vercel.app/